ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-server-build-number.dotnet.markdown

-# Client API : Commands : How to get server build number?
+# Commands : How to get server build number?

 To check with what version of server commands are working use `GetBuildNumber` command from `GlobalAdmin`.